CityOfPhiladelphia/vue3-zoning-generator/README.md

 This is the code for https://www.phila.gov/zoning-summary-generator/.

 Make changes in the main branch or branch off it.
+If you branch off, then do a pull-request to put the changes into main.
+They will be pushed to the dev app: https://www.phila.gov/zoning-summary-generator-dev/.

+If the dev app https://www.phila.gov/zoning-summary-generator-dev/ looks good, then do a pull-request and move the changes to the production branch.
+They will be pushed to the production app: https://www.phila.gov/zoning-summary-generator/

+The [old repo](https://github.com/CityOfPhiladelphia/Zoning-Generator/) has been archived.

 ## Recommended IDE Setup